-If you have a distributor in the territory of a lead you have received, you may choose to forward him/her the relevant lead’s details for further follow-up in their local language.
+If you have a distributor or channel partner in the territory of a lead you have received, you may choose to forward him/her the relevant lead’s details for further follow-up in their local language.

-Your distributor will appreciate you sending that lead, boosting his motivation and increasing his commitment.
+Your channel partner will appreciate you sending that lead, boosting his motivation and increasing his commitment.
 Furthermore, the potential customer will benefit by communicating with someone in their own language and culture, and who could be available to meet in person on short notice.